Lyton-Knight/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file 5-listfilesdigitonly displays files of the working directory's IDs The file 6-firstdirectory will create a new directory inside the directory tmp The file 7-movethatfile will move file named betty from /tmp/ to /tmp/my_first_directory The file 9-firstdelete will delete the betty file in the directory /tmp/my_first_directory
+The file 5-listfilesdigitonly displays files of the working directory's IDs The file 6-firstdirectory will create a new directory inside the directory tmp The file 7-movethatfile will move file named betty from /tmp/ to /tmp/my_first_directory The file 8-firstdelete will delete the betty file in the directory /tmp/my_first_directory The file 9-firstdirdeletion will delete the dir /tmp/my_first_directory